 You need to work at it… because luck has nothing to do with it.

 “THINGS” are the WAY of Things

-In our neck of the woods, we were taught, from television, to want more of everything.
+In our neck of the woods, we were taught, by television, to want more of everything.

 Me, I prefer farm equipment and do-dads for the house.

 Advertisers tell us that we should buy something and our relatives will be envious.
 Why do we want our relatives to be discontented with us?